 Michael and Patrice had their immediate family at the ceremony, specifically sisters and brothers, parents and grandmother.
 The only other people in the church was the Priest, and ourselves with everyone adhering to the regulations, two meters apart.

 As Patrice and her proud dad walked up the aisle.
 It was evident they had made the right decision going ahead with their ceremony.
 Their sisters did readings, Patrice and Michael sat apart, with a symbolic coming together to take their vows.
 As a result of the regulations to my mind it made it all the more intimate and meaningful.
 I almost had a tear in my eye.

-Soon Mr & Mrs Conway are walking down the Ailse “The Happy Couple” and as Fr Burns put it in his homily theirs was like a wedding of long ago where immediate family attended the marriage and the party went on at home.
+Soon Mr & Mrs Conway are walking down the Aisle “The Happy Couple” and as Fr Burns put it in his homily this was his first time to officiate a wedding in lockdown.
+Theirs was like a wedding of long ago where immediate family attended the marriage and the party went on at home.

 In contrast to a regular wedding there was no official meet & greet at the church door as this was a Covid 19 Wedding.
 Some friends of Patrice's were waiting outside to congratulate her from a safe distance.
 Obviously it was hard not being able to give a hug and say congrats to a good friend.
 Family pictures were taken outside, and Patrice asked if we would accompany them to a local spot for a few scenic photos.
 Of course we obliged.

-All too soon we were saying farewell to Patrice & Michael after their Covid 19 Wedding.
+All too soon we said farewell to Patrice & Michael after their Covid 19 Wedding.
 It was a beautiful day.
 But this is not the end of our journey with them..

 Patrice and Michael have postponed their party and reception to 2021, and we are looking forward to Part 2.